ICB-DCM/cOmicsArt/docs/interface-details/heatmap.md

 - **Choose treatment group of log2 FoldChange**: Select the treatment group for log2 fold change.

 - **adj. p-value threshold**: Set the adjusted p-value threshold.
 Only entities with an adjusted p-value below this threshold will be considered.
-Hence, if you k is greater than the number of significant entities, you will get less than k entities.
+Hence, if your `k` is greater than the number of significant entities, you will get less than `k` entities.

 ### Conditional Options for "Select based on Annotation"